Harvey Vale: Early life

-Born in Haywards Heath, West Sussex, Vale started his career at local side Crowborough FC, before joining West London side Fulham.
+Born in Haywards Heath, West Sussex, Vale started his career at local side Crowborough Athletic, before joining West London side Fulham.
 Initially a left-back, Vale played a number of positions at youth level, including covering for an injured goalkeeper for Fulham, before settling as a midfielder.

 Career

 Chelsea

 Vale left Fulham to join West London rivals Chelsea at under-13 level, and signed his first professional contract in September 2020.

-On 26 October, he was named among the substitutes for an EFL Cup tie with Southampton.

 Vale made his Chelsea debut on 22 December 2021 in the quarter-final of the EFL Cup, starting in a 2–0 win against Brentford.
-On March 19 2022, he featured in an FA Cup quarter-final match against Middlesbrough, coming on as a substitute for Romelu Lukaku in the 84th minute as Chelsea went on to win the game 2–0.
+On 19 March 2022, he featured in an FA Cup quarter-final match against Middlesbrough, coming on as a substitute for Romelu Lukaku in the 84th minute as Chelsea went on to win the game 2–0.

 On 22 May 2022, he was awarded the academy player of the year.

 Loan to Hull City

 On 1 September 2022, he moved on loan to Hull City for the season after signing a three-year contract with Chelsea.
 On 17 September 2022, Vale started in the 3–0 loss away to Swansea City.
 The loan spell was cut short when he returned to Chelsea on 23 January 2023.